rust-lang/rustc-perf/collector/README.md

     where execution time is spent and finding hot functions.
   - **Slowdown**.
 Negligible.
   - **Output**.
 Binary output is written to files with a `perf` prefix.
-Those files can be read with `perf-report` and other similar `perf` commands.
+Those files can be read with `perf-report` and other similar `perf` commands, or with the excellent [Hotspot](https://github.com/KDAB/hotspot) viewer.
 - `oprofile`: Profile with [OProfile](http://oprofile.sourceforge.net/), a
   sampling profiler.
   - **Purpose**.
 OProfile is a general-purpose profiler, good for seeing